tpolecat/tuco/README.md

 Reasonable telnet server for Scala.

-This is a slimmed-down fork of the old [`net.wimp.telnetd`](http://telnetd.sourceforge.net/) with a pure API in the style of [doobie](https://github.com/tpolecat/doobie).
+This is a slightly cleaned-up fork of the prehistoric [`net.wimpi.telnetd`](http://telnetd.sourceforge.net/) with a pure API in the style of [doobie](https://github.com/tpolecat/doobie).
 It lets you embed a telnet server in your application in a reasonable way.

 Why would you want to do this?
 Dunno.
 Laziness?
 It's easier than writing a web UI or dealing with `curl` and sometimes it's really all you need for a backdoor engineering interface.

-**Tuco** lets you do arbitrary stuff, but the most common usage is to provide a set of commands with options defined via [scala-optparse-applicative](https://github.com/bmjames/scala-optparse-applicative) (included) and use the provided server implementation which provides command history, acceptable line editing, and good help facilities.
+**Tuco** lets you do arbitrary stuff, but the most common usage is to provide a set of commands with options defined via [scala-optparse-applicative](https://github.com/bmjames/scala-optparse-applicative) (included) and use the provided `CommandShell` which provides command history, okay line editing, and good help facilities.

 ### Quick Start